wazuh/wazuh-documentation/source/integrating_ossec_elk.rst

 `Manager installation  <http://documentation.wazuh.com/en/latest/source.html#manager-installation/>`_

-Remember we ARE NOT installing official OSSEC relealse, you need to compile and install Wazuh version.
+Remember we **ARE NOT** installing official OSSEC release, you need to compile and install Wazuh version.

 You can let all prompt steps by **default** by pressing ENTER at every question OSSEC installation ask you, by now, we don't need a specific OSSEC config installation.